daanvancamp/gomoku-AI/README.md

   first implementation of the integrated recognition

   restructured, the fullscreen GUI and the recognition are now each part of their own module.

+  added folders

 **issues:**

-You shouldn't experience any issues at the moment.
+You shouldn't experience any issues if you use the latest release.

 **roadmap(in descending priority):**

--We are currently working on integrating the two programs.
+-We are currently working on integrating the two programs and restructuring the program.

 -coming soon, but it's done as of right now.